Clair3/RegionalExtremes/README.md

 3. **Resuming from Saved Experiments**:
    - If the argument `path_load_experiment` is provided, the script will load saved intermediate steps and only compute the remaining steps.

-## Known Issues

-- **Logging**:
-   - Although there is a `log.txt` file for logging, errors are not currently being saved to this file.
-This issue is yet to be resolved.

 - **Execution Time**:
    - Processing MODIS data for Europe typically takes around 20 minutes.